Student Organizations Conduct & Policies

 Student organization members are expected to follow the Student Conduct Code and all University policies and procedures for student organizations.
 In situations of collective responsibility, where organization members break policy and/or law, the organization may be held accountable for members’ actions.

 It is expected that each organization will establish and enforce policies to achieve responsible group governance.
 While members may be held accountable for their actions individually, corrective actions may also be imposed upon an entire organization for individual members’ actions when the behavior is inconsistent with SF State policies.
 Student organizations may be held accountable if a substantial number of organization members (3 or more) or officers (2 or more) participate in or are aware, in advance, of the intended misconduct and fail to take appropriate steps to prevent it from taking place.
-Each case will be reviewed by SICC and may be forwarded to the Student Organization Conduct Board.
+Each case will be reviewed by SAE and may be forwarded for Student Organization Conduct.
 Problems with individual members may also be referred to the Office of Student Conduct (SSB 403) for review.